suvadeep-iitb/HNet/README.md

-# A Hierarchical Transformer Network for SCA
+# HierNet: A Hierarchical Transformer Network for SCA

 This repository contains the implementation of HierNet, a hierarchical transformer network for Side Channel Analysis.